 |---|---|---|

-| How it works | Removes entire skin surface layer | Treats micro-columns of skin, leaves surrounding tissue intact |
+| How it works | Removes the entire skin surface layer | Treats micro-columns of skin, leaves surrounding tissue intact to speed healing |

 | Recovery time | 10 to 14 days | 5 to 7 days |

-| Results per session | Maximum — single session often sufficient | Moderate — may need 1 to 3 sessions |
+| Results per session | Maximum improvement, often in one session | Moderate improvement, may need 1 to 3 sessions |

-| Best for | Severe wrinkles, significant sun damage | Acne scars, moderate wrinkles, patients wanting shorter downtime |
+| Best for | Severe wrinkles, extensive sun damage | Acne scars, moderate wrinkles, patients who can't take two weeks off |

 | Skin type suitability | Fitzpatrick I to III (lighter tones) | Fitzpatrick I to IV (slightly wider range) |